gRPC¶

 | 16 | UNAUTHENTICATED |

-A per-session transaction context (ctx) is shared across all hook dispatches within the same gRPC session, allowing plugins to correlate request and response frames.
+A per-session transaction context (ctx.transaction_state) is shared across all hook dispatches within the same gRPC session, allowing plugins to correlate Start / Data / End envelopes.

 Querying gRPC flows¶